MSCS Online Preparatory Program

 For students with BS degrees in fields other than computer science or computer engineering, we offer a preparatory program consisting of 4 online courses in computer science fundamentals.
-Offered through UMassD's University Extension, the preparatory program is fully online and may be completed within one year.
+Offered through UMassD's Online & Continuing Education, the preparatory program is fully online and may be completed within one year.

 The program prepares you to meet the following minimum requirements to prepare you to study computer science at the graduate level:

 - 1 semester of data structures and algorithms

 - 1 semester of computer systems (architecture and operating systems)

 However, even after meeting these requirements, students without a BS in computer science will face the challenge of making up, on their own, certain undergraduate material when taking specific graduate courses.